John W. Pehle: Private Practice

 Early in 1945, Pehle left the War Refugee Board, where he was succeeded by William O'Dwyer.

-In 1946 he entered private practice, as senior partner in the Washington, D.C., law firm of Pehle & Lesser and successor firms; and, later, in the Washington office of Morgan, Lewis & Bockius.
+In 1946 he entered private practice, as a senior partner in the Washington, D.C., law firm of Pehle & Lesser and successor firms; and, later, in the Washington office of Morgan, Lewis & Bockius.

 John Pehle was not an “all work, no play” man: He was an avid golfer and a member of the Congressional Country Club.

 Later life and death

 His wife, Franche Elser Pehle, died in 1995.

 According to his obituary in the Washington Post, John Pehle died of cancer at the age of 90 in Bethesda, Maryland on March 24, 1999.

 In 2006 John Pehle was the subject of H.R.5011, which was meant to award him, posthumously, a Congressional Gold Medal in recognition of his contributions to the Nation in helping rescue Jews and other minorities from the Holocaust during World War II.
 However, while the legislative text recited in detail Pehle's extraordinary accomplishments, the bill found little support in the Republican-controlled House and Senate; the bill was never referred out of the Subcommittee on Domestic and International Monetary Policy, Trade, and Technology.